 Expressions of Interest will be reviewed jointly by the Arts Council and DCMS.
-If it is considered that your proposal could make a significant contribution to the aims and outcomes of the fund, you will be informed online and invited to submit a full application.
+If it is considered that your proposal could make a significant contribution to the aims and outcomes (see page 10) of the fund, you will be informed online and invited to submit a full application.